kestra-io/docs/content/blogs/2024-04-05-getting-started-with-kestra.md

     cron: 0 * * * *
 ```

 When we look at our topology view, we can now see our trigger has been correctly recognised.
-There’s no further actions needed to setup the trigger, it will work as soon as you’ve saved your flow!
+There’s no further actions needed to set up the trigger, it will work as soon as you’ve saved your flow!
 But it is worth noting that if you want to disable it, you can add a `disabled` property set to true so you don’t have to delete it.
-Helpfully, you can find all these extra properties through the topology edit view!
+Helpfully, you can find all these extra properties through the topology edit view.

 ![topology](/blogs/2024-04-05-getting-started-with-kestra/topology.png)

-With that set up, we now have our fully functioning flow that can make an API request to GitHub through our Python script, output a value from that request to our Kestra logs as well as send it as a Discord notification.
+With that configured, we now have our fully functioning flow that can make an API request to GitHub through our Python script, output a value from that request to our Kestra logs as well as send it as a Discord notification.
 And on top of that, it will automatically execute once every hour!
 To recap, our flow should look like this:

 ```yaml
 id: api_example